UFTHaq/Cool-GitHub-Repos/README.md

 ## 4. ESPAsyncWebServer : https://github.com/me-no-dev/ESPAsyncWebServer
 Descriptions : Async Web Server for ESP8266 and ESP32

+## 5. Audio to MIDI Melodia : https://github.com/justinsalamon/audio_to_midi_melodia
+Descriptions : Extract the melody from an audio file and export to MIDI

 <br></br>
 **Add more repositories here in the same format.**